stoplightio/studio-templates/tutorial/docs/markdown/stoplight-flavored-markdown.md

 Stoplight flavored markdown (SMD for short) was created with a couple of guiding principles in mind:

 1. SMD is human readable.
 A human with a simple text editor can easily read and write smd.
 2. SMD degrades gracefully.
-SMD documents rendered on `github.com` should be clean and readable.
-No gross templating syntax, etc.
+For example, SMD documents rendered by `github.com` should be clean and readable.
+No ugly templating syntax, etc.

 ### The Approach